mr-provisioner/mr-provisioner/README.md

-TBD: add a link to the docs
+Read the documentation at https://mr-provisioner.readthedocs.io/